‘Dancing With The Stars’ Pro Witney Carson Regrets Tanning Beds After Melanoma Diagnosis

 At the age of 22, Dancing With The Stars pro Witney Carson found out a discoloration on her foot was actually melanoma.
-Head of her upcoming appearance on DWTS season 27, she spoke out about her battle with cancer at such a young age and how it nearly derailed her dream.
+Ahead of her upcoming appearance on DWTS Season 27, she spoke out about her battle with cancer at such a young age and how it nearly derailed her dream.

 According to her essay for Yahoo!
 Lifestyle, Carson found out she had the deadliest form of skin cancer, and during her diagnosis, she also got asked to become a professional on DWTS.
-Having danced since the age of three, Carson did not want to let her dream go for cancer treatment.
+Having danced since the age of 3, Carson did not want to let her dream go for cancer treatment.
 At first, she believed she could put off the surgery until after the season, but her doctor told her if she did, she would need chemotherapy.

 She opted to have the surgery, and unfortunately, doctors found that the melanoma spread to her lymph nodes, which meant for a more invasive surgery and a longer recovery time.
 Carson spent a month recovering, and then she spent another half a year in physical therapy to regain complete use of her foot.
 Plus, the entire process brought a lot of pain and suffering for her as she worked on the show.